FraLiturri/NNevermind/README.md

 ```
 g++ main.cpp -g -fopenmp -O3 -o build/main.exe
 ```
-Parameters can be passed via terminal
+Parameters can be passed via the terminal
 ```
 ./build/main.exe eta_value alpha_value lambda_value epochs
 ```
 or using the interface (see next section).

+<strong>Warning:</strong> please, to perform the grid search use the name `main.cpp` for your source file, otherwise the script won't work.

 ## 🤖 Using copilot.py
 Use <code>copilot.py</code> to plot results with